drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Bioisosteric Replacements: Principle
 *[Bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.

-Bioisosterism is a concept that derives from the observation that chemically unrelated compounds may have very similar physicochemical properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/bioisosteric-replacements-principle-b886696c'><i class='fa fa-play' aria-hidden='true'></i></button>Bioisosterism is a concept that derives from the observation that chemically unrelated compounds may have very similar physicochemical properties.
 Bioisosters are chemical groups that have similar physical properties.
 Molecules that are designed by bioisosteric replacements are expected to have similar biological properties.
 *[bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.
 *[Bioisosterism]: The transformation of a molecule by the exchange of a group of atoms with another and having similar biological properties to the parent compound.
 *[nce]: New Chemical Entity: a compound not previously described.